-Consider co-benefits for the following selected set of CBP outcomes:

-Abundant Life: Outcome for fish habitat, brook trout, wetlands, submerged aquatic vegetation, forest buffers, forest canopy, stream health.

-Clean Water: Outcomes for policy, as well as prevention and research.

-Conserved Lands: Outcomes for healthy watersheds and protected lands.

-Climate Change: Outcomes for adaptation and monitoring.

-Engaged Communities: Outcome for public access.

-The CBP will need to develop improved understanding of the potential benefits and risks for practices and policies to provide benefits to multiple outcomes.
-Existing technical tools, such as CAST, will have to be greatly expanded, and new tools may need to be developed, to provide the information decision makers can consider practices that provide benefits for multiple outcomes.

-Response of Water Quality Conditions to Management Practices

 Understanding the factors affecting the ecosystem response to pollutant load reductions to focus management efforts and strategies Based on the current science and the associated CBP modeling system, the CBP partnership has projected that implementing practices for reducing nitrogen, phosphorus and sediment loads should achieve applicable water quality standards in the Bay.
-Improved understanding of the following elements could further enhance decision-making for the Phase III WIPs:
+Improved understanding of the following elements could further enhance decision-making and implementation for the Phase III WIPs:

 The factors affecting the time it will take to see improvements (i.e., “lag times”) between implementation of practices and responses in water quality.